OpenPIV/openpiv-python/openpiv/docs/sphinx-docs/src/tutorial.rst

     import openpiv.scaling

 Module ``openpiv.tools`` contains mostly contains utilities and tools, such as file I/O and multiprocessing facilities.
-Module ``openpi.pyprocess`` contains a pure Python implementation of the PIV cross-correlation algorithm and several helper functions.
-Last, module ``openpiv.scaling`` contains function for field scaling and plate calibration stuff.
+Module ``openpiv.pyprocess`` contains a pure Python implementation of the PIV cross-correlation algorithm and several helper functions.
+Module ``openpiv.process`` contains advanced processing algorithm such as the one we are using in this example.
+The function :py:func:`openpiv.process.extended_search_area_piv` is a zero order displacement predictor cross-correlation algorithm, which cope with the problem of loss of pairs when the interrogation window is small, by increasing the search area on the second image.
+Last, module ``openpiv.scaling`` contains functions for field scaling.

 We then load the two image files into numpy arrays::